ECHO: A Framework for Inclusive Assistive Tech

 ACKNOWLEDGEMENTS

-Immense gratitude to Bryce Johnson (Microsoft Inclusive Tech Lab), Emily Sheldon (African Health Innovation Center), Maayan Keren (Tikkun Olam Makers), Isaac Gyamfi Tiiga (Garu Community Based Rehabilitation Center)
+With deep thanks to Bryce Johnson (Microsoft Inclusive Tech Lab), Emily Sheldon (African Health Innovation Center), Maayan Keren (Tikkun Olam Makers), and Isaac Gyamfi Tiiga (Garu Community Based Rehabilitation Center) for their insight and generosity throughout the process.